-Income (loss) per share
+Income per share

-Basic income (loss) per share is calculated by dividing net income (loss) available to common stockholders by the weighted average number of shares outstanding for the period.
-Potentially dilutive securities include potential shares of common stock related to our stock options and RSUs.
+Basic income per share is calculated by dividing net income available to common stockholders by the weighted average number of shares outstanding for the period.
+Potentially dilutive securities include potential shares of common stock related to the Company's stock options and RSUs.
 Diluted earnings per share considers the impact of potentially dilutive securities except in periods in which there is a loss because the inclusion of potential shares of common stock would have an anti-dilutive effect.
-Diluted income per share excludes the impact of potential shares of common stock related to our stock options in periods in which the options exercise price is greater than the average market price of our common stock for the period.
+Diluted income per share excludes the impact of potential shares of common stock related to the Company's stock options in periods in which the options exercise price is greater than the average market price of the Company's common stock for the period.